Joey Meneses Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.5 K/9, which ranks 21st in the league.
+- The Cardinals pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Cardinals' 4.42 team ERA ranks 19th among all MLB pitching staffs.
+- The Cardinals have a 4.45 team ERA that ranks 21st among all league pitching staffs.

-- The Cardinals surrender the fifth-fewest home runs in baseball (72 total, one per game).
+- The Cardinals surrender the fourth-fewest home runs in baseball (72 total, one per game).

-- His most recent appearance was on Tuesday against the San Francisco Giants, when the righty tossed 4 1/3 innings, surrendering six earned runs while giving up 10 hits.
+- In his last appearance on Wednesday, the lefty tossed 6 1/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.